GSA/plainlanguage.gov/_pages/guidelines/design/index.md

 ## Use simple typography

-- Use ragged right margins where possible, rather than centering or justifying your text
+- Use ragged right margins where possible, rather than centering or justifying your text.
+- Set the leading (space between lines) to be 2 points larger than the type size.
+For example, 12 over 14.

+### Fonts

+- Select a serif font for the body text (like Times Roman).
+- Don't mix fonts within the body.
-- Don't use more than one or two typefaces
+- Don't use more than one or two typefaces.
+- Select a sans serif font for the headings (like Arial).

+### Shading and borders

+Use shading and borders only to accent graphs, charts, etc.

+### Headings

+- Use uppercase and lowercase (not all caps).
+- Set headings in bold.
+- Justify to the left margin.
+- Triple-space before headings and double-space after (for example, 19.2 points before, 8.4 points after).

+### Bullets

+- Use standard bullets (if you choose others, like diamonds or arrows, be consistent).
+- Generally, don't use more than two types of bullets.
+- Use numbers only if there is a sequence to identify.

+### Emphasis and styling

-- [Highlight important concepts]({{ site.baseurl }}{% link _pages/guidelines/design/highlight-important-concepts.md %}) with simple text formatting
+- [Highlight important concepts]({{ site.baseurl }}{% link _pages/guidelines/design/highlight-important-concepts.md %}) with simple text formatting.
+- Use bold for emphasis (not underlining).
+- Use italics for parenthetical information, like citations of laws.

+## Before you finish

+- Take a long look at the appearance of the letter for eye-appeal
+- Be sure the letter does not look visually confusing
+- Don't overuse layout and typographical devices
+- Check for odd shapes (the "hourglass effect") that may have unintentionally been created as you composed the letter